-- First, the container identifies the set of matching enabled interceptors which satisfy the following conditions: - For each interceptor binding declared by the interceptor, there exists an interceptor binding in the set of bean interceptor bindings with (a) the same type and (b) the same annotation member value for each member which is not annotated @javax.enterprise.inject.NonBinding (see Section 9.5.2, "Interceptor binding types with members"). - The interceptor intercepts the given kind of lifecycle callback or business method. - Next, the container orders the matching interceptors according to the interceptor ordering specified in Section 9.4, "Interceptor enablement and ordering".
+- First, the container identifies the set of matching interceptors which satisfy the following conditions: - For each interceptor binding declared by the interceptor, there exists an interceptor binding in the set of bean interceptor bindings with (a) the same type and (b) the same annotation member value for each member which is not annotated @javax.enterprise.inject.Nonbinding (see Section 9.5.2, "Interceptor binding types with members"). - The interceptor intercepts the given kind of lifecycle callback or business method. - The interceptor is enabled in the bean deployment archive of the bean. - Next, the container orders the matching interceptors according to the interceptor ordering specified in Section 9.4, "Interceptor enablement and ordering".